The Arab Gulf States Institute

 The Arab Gulf States Institute is a Washington, D.C.-based think tank dedicated to covering the "social, economic, and political diversity of the Arab countries in the Persian Gulf region."
-Ambassador Frank G. Wisner is Chairman of the Board of the Institute.
+Ambassador C. David Welch is Chair of the Board of Directors.
+Ambassador Frank G. Wisner was Chairman of the Board of the Institute.

-Publications

 Several contributors produce long and short-term strategic papers on issues concerning the Gulf states, and their relationship with the United States and each other.
-Moreover, the Institute publishes a weekly newsletter called The Dhow that contains research, analysis, and commentary.
+The Institute publishes a weekly newsletter called The Dhow that contains research, analysis, and commentary.